benjaminalt/SyncBlue/README.txt

         This may be useful if your target device has Bluetooth and runs Python (or Windows executables) but does not advertise an OBEX service.
         To launch the server, just click on "Server Mode" in the menu bar and then on "Launch Server".
+        If the client won't connect to the server, make sure the two devices are paired.

 3. KNOWN BUGS & LIMITATIONS